 UK and EU passport holders can register with the NHS and are not required to pay the Immigration Health Surcharge.
 EU nationals will typically need to apply for a European Health Insurance Card (EHIC) in your country of residence to prove that you are entitled to free treatment.

-If you need to access the services below then medicines are free:
+If you need to access the services below then medicines are often free:

-- Medicines administered at a hospital or an NHS walk-in centre.
+- Medicines administered at a hospital or an NHS walk-in centre (can sometimes be £8.80).

 - Medicines personally administered by a GP.